Lied vom Hürnen Seyfrid: Seyfrid's combat with dragon

 In this passage, Seyfrid defeats the dragon and saves Kriemhild; he also discovers Nyblung's treasure hoard and claims it, thinking it to be rightful spoils of victory confiscated from the dragon; after learning his short-lived fate, he dumps the treasure into the Rhine.

 Seyfrid has eaten nothing for four days, and Eugel (who must have tagged along "in between") summons his dwarfs to bring sumptuous food.
 Just now the dragon returns.
 It is revealed the man had turned into a dragon because of a woman's curse in a lovers' quarrel, and he was being possessed by the devil.
 And after the five years the curse would expire (the alternative interpretation is that sequestering a virgin for five years is the required recipe for breaking the curse) and the dragon should regain human form.
 The dragon is enraged to see Seyfrid trying to liberate the princess it had been grooming for so long, and spits fire all around.
 However Seyfrid and princess take refuge in the hole that runs deep down inside the "dragon's rock".
 Seyfrid obtains the dragon's sword off the rock (probably the sword Balmunc mentioned in other works), whose location Kuperan had disclosed, and emerges from the hole, but his shield is torn by the blow of the dragon.

 The poem's attention turns to the treasure of the dwarfs (the so-called Nibelung hoard).
-The monster's attack frightens the two sons of Nybling [=Nibelung] (anotther son being Eugel) to transport the treasure and hide it in the wall of the cave-hole, and as already foreshadowed, Seyfrid will find and obtain the treasure.
+The monster's attack frightens the two sons of Nybling [=Nibelung] (another son being Eugel) to transport the treasure and hide it in the wall of the cave-hole, and as already foreshadowed, Seyfrid will find and obtain the treasure.